lucasf26/lucasf26/README.md

 Skills:
 - Coding with different languajes.
-- Solid knowledge of algebra, calculus and statistics.
+- Solid knowledge of maths (algebra, calculus and statistics).
-- Machine Learning knowledge: regression, classification and clustering.
-Including linear models, trees and deep learning.
+- Machine Learning basics: regression, classification and clustering.
+From linear models to deep learning.
 - English intermediate.

 <!--